 Given limited or unpredictable resources for conservation, prioritizing the monitoring and protection of network hubs could represent a relatively efficient strategy for maintaining freshwater corridor networks, but our analysis shows that current protection levels of hub lakes are not only similar to all network lakes in general, but are also relatively low (19.9%; only meeting the 17% Aichi target under combined strict and multi-use, non-watershed protection).
-Managers might consider prioritizing hub ecosystems for future conservation given that maintaining these lakes would help promote network functionality. , regular monitoring of network hubs may assist in water quality maintenance and early detection of aquatic invasive species within networks.
+Nonetheless, our finding that hub lakes are predominantly reservoirs, indicates that the “well-connected” conservation objective within Aichi Target 11 is difficult to achieve when many network hubs are likely highly impacted in terms of hydrology, water temperature, water quality, and invasive species.
+All of these stressors are expected to worsen under climate change.
+As such, successful hub ecosystem conservation efforts might help restore and maintain network connectivity by striving to mitigate these negative consequences of impoundments, particularly given the general lack of representation of waterbodies and their watersheds in protected areas.
+Although connectivity broadly benefits biodiversity under climate change, it is important to consider that in the freshwater realm, this generally means connectivity associated with more natural hydrologic regimes.